tjluoma/di/README.md

 Sparkle uses a standardized XML-based RSS feed that includes all of the information that I need to check to see if I have the latest version of an app, or a quick way to install the latest version of an app if it isn’t installed.

 I can check the Sparkle feed for the latest version of the app and compare it to the locally installed version using Unix tools which come standard with every Mac.
 In almost all cases, you should be able to take one of these `di` scripts and run it on a freshly-installed Mac and it will download & install the latest version for you.

+The downloads come directly from the official source of the app, the same as if you had clicked "Check for Updates" within the app itself.

 ## Multiple Macs?